LBPHacker/R316/manual.md

 ![the showcase save](screenshot.png)

+Come and discuss it on the [Subframe Discord Server](https://discord.gg/fjF24Hc), an official branch of the [TPT Discord Server](https://tpt.io/discord) that happened to be created earlier.

 Note: ordinal numbers throughout this manual start at 0, yielding odd-looking constructs such as *0th* and *bit 0* (the LSB).
 For clarity's sake the English word *first* is never used to refer to ordinals.

 Note: Instruction spellings and expansions reflect the state of integration with [TPTASM](https://github.com/LBPHacker/tptasm).